Who We Are

 Ingrid Matias-Chungata, Board Chair, Executive Director at Nuestros Niños Child Development School

-Theresa Doherty, Board Secretary, Director of Community Affairs at NYC Care/NYC Health + Hospitals
+Theresa Doherty, Secretary, Director of Community Affairs at NYC Care/NYC Health + Hospitals

-Rob DeLeon, Board Treasurer, Deputy CEO at The Fortune Society Inc.
+Rob DeLeon, Treasurer, Deputy CEO at The Fortune Society Inc.

 Susana Chávez Hersh, Member, Deputy ACCO at NYC Department of Parks & Recreation